How to Create a Color Scale with Conditional Formatting Based on Another Cell

 Read More: Conditional Formatting with 3 Color Scale in Excel Formula

-Step 3: Organize the Conditions Serially
+Step 3 – Organize the Rules

 Make Serial of the Conditions